How to Price PPV on OnlyFans

 How much should I charge for PPV on OnlyFans?

-Start with the 2-4x rule: price PPV at 2-4 times your subscription price.
-For a $10/month page, that's $20-40 per PPV.
-Adjust based on content type — solo photos on the lower end, premium video on the higher end.
-Track your conversion rates and optimize from there.
-Use the calculator above with your specific numbers.
+Use the 2–4x rule as your starting point: price PPV at 2 to 4 times your monthly subscription.
+For a $10/month page, that's $20–40 per PPV.
+Adjust by content type — solo photos at the lower end, premium video at the higher end.
+Track conversion rates and move the price up or down based on actual data.
+Use the calculator above for your specific numbers.

 What is a good PPV conversion rate?